Chicago: 1980 to present

 In 1983, Harold Washington became the first black mayor of Chicago.
 Washington's first term in office directed attention to poor and previously neglected minority neighborhoods.
 He was re‑elected in 1987 but died of a heart attack soon after.
-Washington was succeeded by 6th ward Alderman Eugene Sawyer, who was elected by the Chicago City Council and served until a special election.
+Washington was succeeded by 6th ward alderperson Eugene Sawyer, who was elected by the Chicago City Council and served until a special election.

 Richard M. Daley, son of Richard J. Daley, was elected in 1989.
 His accomplishments included improvements to parks and creating incentives for sustainable development, as well as closing Meigs Field in the middle of the night and destroying the runways.
 After successfully running for re-election five times, and becoming Chicago's longest-serving mayor, Richard M. Daley declined to run for a seventh term.

 In 1992, a construction accident near the Kinzie Street Bridge produced a breach connecting the Chicago River to a tunnel below, which was part of an abandoned freight tunnel system extending throughout the downtown Loop district.
 The tunnels filled with 250 e6USgal of water, affecting buildings throughout the district and forcing a shutdown of electrical power.
 The area was shut down for three days and some buildings did not reopen for weeks; losses were estimated at $1.95 billion.

-On February 23, 2011, former Illinois Congressman and White House Chief of Staff Rahm Emanuel won the mayoral election.
+On February 23, 2011, Rahm Emanuel, a former White House Chief of Staff and member of the House of Representatives, won the mayoral election.
 Emanuel was sworn in as mayor on May 16, 2011, and won re-election in 2015.
-Lori Lightfoot, the city's first African American woman mayor and its first openly LGBTQ Mayor, was elected to succeed Emanuel as mayor in 2019.
-All three city-wide elective offices were held by women (and women of color) for the first time in Chicago history: in addition to Lightfoot, the City Clerk was Anna Valencia and City Treasurer, Melissa Conyears-Ervin.
+Lori Lightfoot, the city's first African American woman mayor and its first openly LGBTQ mayor, was elected to succeed Emanuel as mayor in 2019.
+All three city-wide elective offices were held by women (and women of color) for the first time in Chicago history: in addition to Lightfoot, the city clerk was Anna Valencia and the city treasurer was Melissa Conyears-Ervin.

+On May 15, 2023, Brandon Johnson assumed office as the 57th mayor of Chicago.